-ASX Listing Rule 12.9 requires that a Company must establish a policy concerning trading in company securities by Directors, Senior Executives and employees, and release the policy to the market.
+ASX Listing Rule 12.9 requires that a Company must establish a policy concerning trading in company securities by Directors, Senior Executives and employees, and release the policy to the market

 The Company has developed a Share Trading Policy which has been fully endorsed by the Board and applies to all Directors and employees.
-A copy of this Policy can be found on the Group's website.

-BKI's policy regarding allowable dealings by Directors, Officers and employees in BKI shares, options and other securities requires each person to:
+BKI Limited's policy regarding allowable dealings by Directors, Officers and employees in BKI shares, options and other securities requires each person to:

-- never engage in short term trading of the Company's securities - not deal in the Company's securities while in possession of price sensitive information. - notify the Company Secretary of any material intended transactions involving the Company's securities - restrict their buying and selling of the Company's securities to the following Trading Windows:- - during the currency of a prospectus; - for a new issue while rights are being traded; - where shares are offered pursuant to an approved employee share scheme; - to 14 days after the release of the Company's half yearly announcement; - to 14 days after the release of the Company's annual results announcements; - to 14 days after the Annual General Meeting; and - to 14 days after release of an NTA announcement.
+- never engage in short term trading of the Company's securities; - not deal in the Company's securities while in possession of price sensitive information; - notify the Company Secretary of any material intended transactions involving the Company's securities; and - restrict their buying and selling of the corporation's securities to the following Trading Windows:- - during the currency of a prospectus; - for a new issue while rights are being traded; - where shares are offered pursuant to an approved employee share scheme; - to 14 days after the release of the company's half yearly announcement; - to 14 days after the release of the company's annual results announcements; - to 14 days after the Annual General Meeting; and - to 14 days after release of an NTA announcement.